marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

 # Step 8: Create the score view

-When all question are answered and the user arrived the end of the quiz, we want to show the result to the user.
+When all question are answered and the user arrives to the end of the quiz, we want to show them their score.

-We have some nice texts which are shown to the user up to the score she achieved.
+We have already some text prepared, which are displayed to the user with their score achieved.

-We are enhancing the App.vue with the resultsInfo data which is provided to the Quiz.vue as property.
+We're enhancing the App.vue with the `resultsInfo` data which is provided to the **Quiz.vue** as property.

 ```html
 <!-- App.vue -->